-Well, the answer is not that simple and yet not that difficult either.
+Well, the answer is not that simple yet not that difficult either.
 This is a worry that most women have, especially if they do not have family members to help.
-Either way, it is very challenging to manage both the baby, work and household chores, especially if you are a working woman.
-Here is an in-depth article that guides you how it needs to be done.
+Either way, it is very challenging to manage both the baby, work, and household chores, especially if you are a working woman.
+Here is an in-depth article that guides you on how it needs to be done.

 Tips: How To Manage Household Chores With A Baby

 Here are some useful tips to make a note of:

 The first thing that any new mother needs to do is rest.
 This is also a phase when you need to enjoy motherhood and spend as much time as possible with the baby.
 It’s critical that you take care of your health.
 You have to make sure that you are getting the right amount of rest!
 Otherwise, you will suffer from health problems and will not be able to take care of the child.